 Kezar corridor lands

-Completed in 2023, The 1,315-acre Kezar Corridor Lands (KCL) represents GLLT’s largest conservation project to date.
-This land was a prime candidate for conservation not only because of its expansive, unbroken natural landscape, but also because protecting it ensures access to numerous recreational opportunities and helps build a landscape that is more resilient to the effects of climate change.
-Acquisition of the KCL was made possible through generous contributions from many individuals, the commitment to conservation of the James Family, and grant funding from the following organizations:
+Completed in 2023, The 1,315-acre Kezar Corridor Lands (KCL) represents GLLT’s second largest conservation project to date.
+This land was a prime candidate for conservation not only because of its expansive, unbroken natural landscape, but also because conserving it ensures public access to numerous recreational opportunities and helps build a landscape that is more resilient to the effects of climate change.
+Acquisition of KCL was made possible through generous contributions from many individuals, the commitment to conservation of the James Family, and grant funding from the following organizations:

 The Maine Natural Resources Conservation Program, which awards competitive grants to projects that protect valuable aquatic resources across Maine.